EPCCed/20220421_GROMACS_introduction/_episodes/02-preparing-coordinate-file.md

 ```

-You will be prompted to choose the group within your system (solvents,
+You are then asked to choose the group within your system that the ions will replace.
-solutes, protein backbones, *etc.*) that you would like ions to replace.
-Note that some groups
-may have overlap completely and be different names for the same group.
-In
-general, it is best to replace solvent molecules with ions (the group named
-``SOL``).
+Here we will replace some of the solvent `SOL` molecules with ions.
+This ensures
+that the protein itself remains intact.

 ```
 Reading file ions.tpr, VERSION 2021.3 (single precision)